OsamaMSoliman/Udacity_Night-at-the-Museum/README.md

 ![Screenshot](3.png)

 # Important Notes:
-I didn't upload about 0.5GB of video assets to keep the repo size small. you can download any video and added it in the museum as u like (and the subtitles are optional) but here are the links to the videos I used (subtitles are already in the project):
+I didn't upload about 0.5GB of video assets to keep the repo size small, you can download any video and added it in the museum as u like (and the subtitles are optional).

+But here are the links to the videos I used (subtitles are already in the project):
 ### Udacity_Night-at-the-Museum/Night at the Museum/Assets/_MyVideos/Art&Design/
 [360 The starry night Stereo VR experience](https://youtu.be/G7Dt9ziemYA) <br/>
 [An Example of the Product Design Process Utilizing Virtual Reality Technology](https://youtu.be/TiY45xUamI0)<br/>